TheLastDance/Poker/README.md

 # Texas Hold'em Poker

 This game have all the classic rules of Texas Hold'em and was implemented during Evolution Typescript Course.
+All the game logic was written by me, no other libraries was used for it.

 ## Tech Stack